EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

   publishing data to the Accounting repository
 - TCP checks (`org.nagios.Broker-TCP`, `org.nagios.CDMI-TCP`, and
   `org.nagios.CloudBDII-Check`): Basic TCP checks for services.
-- VM Marketplace probe (`eu.egi.cloud.AppDB-Update`): gets a predetermined image list from AppDB and checks its update interval.
-- PERUN probe (`eu.egi.cloud.Perun-Check`): connects to the server and checks the status by using internal PERUN interface.

 ## Roadmap